buildit/buildit/README.md

 Deployment also invalidate the CloudFormation cache for all objects in the distribution.

 The S3 bucket, DNS, CloudFront etc have to be set up manually.

+## Decisions

+Decisions linked to implementation details, have not been catalogued.
+Many of those decisions are now lost.
+Therefore, although late, we have decided to start logging all new decisions.
+These decisions will now be catalogued in the [Decision Log](docs/DECISIONLOG.md)